Oruchimaro/Passport-Authentication-Api/Doc.md

 ### Step 5
     Add the API routes to api.php  and create the AuthController. then add the login, register, and getUser methods in it.

+### Step 6
+    Make Requests with Postman to test and debug.
+    Call login or register apis put $accessToken.
+    ‘headers’ => [
+    ‘Accept’ => ‘application/json’,
+    ‘Authorization’ => ‘Bearer ‘.$accessToken,
+    ]

+    Pass Header in login/register rest API, it is necessary to passport authentication
+    in laravel app.